Skip to main content

 Remember, the Dukan diet is high in protein and restricts certain food groups, so it’s crucial to consider if this suits your dietary preferences and health status.
 Always consult with a healthcare provider before starting any new diet plan to ensure it aligns with your nutritional needs and health goals.

-With careful planning, the Dukan diet could potentially be a stepping stone toward achieving your weight loss goals in 2023.
+With careful planning, the Dukan diet could potentially be a stepping stone toward achieving your weight loss goals this year.
 As with any health journey, remember that it’s not just about the number on the scale but about adopting habits that support your overall well-being.

 Christine VanDoren